zshi0616/zshi0616.github.io/_pages/about.md

 <!-- **<font color=Red>I'm looking for job opportunity (Faculty and Post-doc) in academia, expected to graduate in Nov.
 2025</font>** -->

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 Our SAT solver Kissat-CURE wins the 3rd prize in SAT Competition Main Track.
 - *2025.06*: &nbsp;🎉🎉 Two papers *DeepCell: Self-Supervised Multiview Fusion for Circuit Representation Learning* and *MMCircuitEval: A Comprehensive Multimodal Circuit-Focused Benchmark for Evaluating LLMs* were accepted by International Conference on Computer-Aided Design (ICCAD).
 - *2025.06*: &nbsp;👉👉 I was selected to attend CP/SAT Doctoral Program and present our work **Circuit Learning for Boolean Satisfiability Problems**.
 Thanks for the travel support from Association for Constraint Programming (ACP).
 - *2025.05*: &nbsp;🎉🎉 Our paper *DynamicSAT: Dynamic Configuration Tuning for SAT Solving* was accepted by International Conference on Principles and Practice of Constraint Programming (CP).
 The paper received excellent reviews, including two perfect scores (5/5/4 out of 5).